Black Friday → 40% OFF Annual Plans

 Here’s how to introduce a new teammate

-This example by Terminus is perfect at introducing a new client to the person who will be in charge of them.
+This example is effective at introducing a new client to the person who will be in charge of them.

 Notice the casual and warm tone that makes the introduction more personal and friendly.
-The writer addresses the client by name and treats her like she’s part of “our family”.
+The writer addresses the client by name and treats her with care.

 This is a great way to start a relationship with a client.